PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/Requests/README-1.md

 - Uses Apollo Client's `useQuery` for fetching data.
 - Implements infinite scrolling using `react-infinite-scroll-component`.
 - Displays a search bar for filtering requests by user name.
-- Handles role-based access control for `ADMIN` and `SUPERADMIN` roles.
+- Handles role-based access control for `ADMIN`.
 - Displays appropriate messages when no data is available.

 ## Functions